Introduction

 Example

-Technique 2: Extended description placed in HTML, just below the image
+Alternate technique: Extended description placed just below the image

 This technique provides extended descriptions in the same HTML file of the main content, just below the image.